 It is important to take time out and relax during your pregnancy, ProPhysiotherapy offers Pregnancy Massage.

 Pregnancy can be a wonderful time for expectant mothers, it can also however be accompanied by some painful unwelcome side effects which develop as the body changes to accommodate the growing baby.
-Muscular discomfort and tension, pain in the back, neck, shoulders and hips, headache, fatigue, insomnia, leg cramps and heartburn are all commonly reported unwanted side effects of pregnancy which can be significantly improved with the use of massage therapy.
+Muscular discomfort and tension, pain in the back, neck, shoulders and hips, headache, fatigue, insomnia, leg cramps and heartburn are all commonly reported unwanted side effects of pregnancy which can be significantly improved with the use of pregnancy massage therapy.

 Professional massage therapy is extremely beneficial for the special needs of the mother-to-be as her body goes through the dramatic transformation of pregnancy.
 Ante-natal or pregnancy massage offers a wide range of physiological, emotional and psychological benefits and can help to establish the bond between the mother and the unborn baby.
 The human touch during massage is also comforting, providing emotional support during pregnancy.